 As noted above, purchases below the micro-purchase threshold have relatively few federal requirements (although states may have their own set of requirements for projects of this size).
 There are no federally-required solicitation documents for micro-purchases.

-For small purchases, it is a good practice (though not federally required) to prepare a written request for quotations that details the specifications for what is needed—with such variables as quantity, size, function, when needed, etc.—so that you can share consistent information with all of vendors from whom you solicit quotes.
+For small purchases, it is a good practice (though not federally required) to prepare a written request for quotations that details the specifications for what is needed—with such variables as quantity, size, function, when needed, etc.—so that a manager can share consistent information with all of vendors from whom they solicit quotes.

 More discussion of federally required contract clauses is found later on this web page.
 Federally required clauses are available through National RTAP’s ProcurementPRO 2.0 web application.
 To access ProcurementPRO 2.0, either create a new National RTAP in the Cloud account or log into an existing account.
 Individuals who have used ProcurementPRO prior to February 14, 2019 will need to create a new Cloud account the first time they use the current ProcurementPRO 2.0 application.